-The Kosovo Threshold Program is comprised of two projects:
+The Kosovo Threshold program is comprised of two projects:

 - 1. Reliable Energy Landscape: This project encourages greater household energy efficiency and facilitates the switch to non-electric sources of heating through a pilot activity.
 MCC's assistance also works to bolster private-sector participation in the power sector by exploring barriers to finance for independent power producers and creating opportunities for women to participate in the energy sector through employment and entrepreneurship.
-Most major procurements for this project are nearing finalization and will begin implementation in July 2019. - 2.
+Most major procurements for this project are complete and in early implementation. - 2.
 Transparent and Accountable Governance: This project supports the implementation of a case management information system to make judicial information publicly available and improvements to the collection and reporting of environmental data to the public.
 An open innovation competition will let the government pose its challenges to civil society and private sector stakeholders to propose creative, data-grounded solutions, which can be a model for more productive partnerships between government and civil society.
-All activities except the judicial information activity are under way, with the last activity to be procured in summer 2019.
+All activities except the judicial information activity are under way, with the last activity to be procured in fall 2019.

-The program will continue implementation through September 2021.
+The program is expected to continue implementation through September 2021.